RigglePrime/SS13-tools/ss13_tools/log_buddy/README.md

   - `%length`
   - `%l`
 - `%search_ckey` (alias `%ckey`): searches the logs for the ckeys.
-This is not the same as CTRL+F, as it looks at who commited the action
+This is not the same as CTRL+F, as it looks at who commited the action.
+Remember to use ckeys and not keys!
+Ckeys are the ones without spaces or special symbols, the ones you see in TGDB and such.
   - `%ckey WindowSmasher86` (only logs `WindowSmasher86` was included in)
   - `%search_ckey WindowSmasher86` (same as above)
   - `%search_ckey ckey1 ckey2` (union, or better known as logs from both people)